Keyword research guide: focus on intent and conversion

 ClickForest pricing tiers:

-Symptom: Rankings for keywords that don't convert ClickForest fix: Commercial intent analysis before volume research
+Symptom: Rankings for keywords that do not convert ClickForest fix: Commercial intent analysis before volume research

 Mistake 3: Underestimating the Belgian market

-Symptom: Copying international strategies without localization ClickForest expertise: Belgian consumer behavior database since 2019
+Symptom: Copying international strategies without localisation ClickForest expertise: Belgian consumer behaviour database since 2019

-Symptom: Good content doesn't rank ClickForest approach: Keyword research + technical optimization in parallel
+Symptom: Good content does not rank ClickForest approach: Keyword research + technical optimisation in parallel

 Mistake 5: Skipping competitor analysis